Kettlebells: Your First Workout

 Are you a fan of endurance training and endurance sports?

-Try Swinging a kettlebell for 5-10 minutes without stopping, this will not only challenge you physically but also mentally - Mind and body strength, control, and resiliance.
+Try Swinging a kettlebell for 5-10 minutes without stopping, this will not only challenge you physically but also mentally - Mind and body strength, control, and resilience.

-Not only that when you start working kettlebell strength/conditioning routines there is also an element of mental strength as well.
+>When you start working kettlebell strength/conditioning routines there is also an element of mental strength as well.<

 Do you play on your feet?